article icon

 Hartford's 2022 Future of Benefits Report found that more than 60% of workers with access to short- and long-term disability insurance take advantage of those benefits.
 More than 80% access life insurance coverage offered through their employers.
 And those numbers are rising year over year.

-"Income or job loss due to a short- or long-term disability can be financially devastating to an employee, and providing a benefit to alleviate this potential can be a valuable resource that is relatively low cost to the employer," states the Society for Human Resource Management (SHRM)'s "Managing Disability Benefits."
+"Income or job loss due to a short- or long-term disability can be financially devastating to an employee, and providing a benefit to alleviate this potential can be a valuable resource that is relatively low cost to the employer," states SHRM’s "Managing Disability Benefits."

 For employers in states that do not require participation in a disability income plan, voluntary short- or long-term disability insurance benefits provide your employees and their families financial protection if a sudden injury or accident prevents them from working and earning an income.
 According to SHRM's "Managing Disability Benefits," the cost of providing short- and long-term disability insurance is approximately 1% of total compensation costs.